-What’s even more important than lunch?
-Breakfast!
+Along with lunch, it’s worth thinking about what they’re having for breakfast.
 Cereal may not be the best choice for your morning meal… So if you’re struggling for ideas, we’ve got 5 healthy breakfast alternatives to fuel you for the day.

 School dinners vs. Packed lunches

 Nowadays, dinners provided in the school canteen are often somewhat healthier than their reputation.
 They’ve had a bad rap for being very fatty, sugary and salty – with only chips and pizza.
 But now, there’s more choice with pasta and vegetable stews on offer in most school halls.
 However, burgers and cake are often still there as a choice – and it’s still up to your child to choose.
 If they’re opting for fries instead of broccoli, it can still end up being a nutritional disaster.

 You also don’t have any control over what they’re eating, whereas with a packed lunch you have input into what your child is consuming.
 That can be even more important if your child has allergies or food intolerances.

 A lot of parents don’t have time for organising and preparing packed lunches for every single day – often for more than one child.
 But it can be made quick and enjoyable – a simple formulaic approach can help speed things up.